sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 Focus outlines should only be displayed when users are navigating by keyboard.
 Lyne components use the CSS selector `:focus-visible`, to achieve that.
-Whenever you have custom interactive elements, you should use the `:focus-visible` selector as well and include our SASS mixin `focus-outline`.
+Whenever you have custom interactive elements, you should use the `:focus-visible` selector as well and include our Sass mixin `focus-outline`.

 ```scss
 @use '../../core/styles' as sbb;